 - Neurotransmitter Synthesis: Some essential amino acids, like tryptophan, are precursors for neurotransmitters, the chemical messengers in the brain that regulate mood, sleep, and cognition.

-- Energy Production: In certain circumstances, essential amino acids can be converted into glucoseImagine glucose as the tiny batteries powering every cell in your body.
-It’s a simple sugar, the primary energy source for your brain, muscles, and all your organs.
-Whether you’re sprinting, thinking, or even just breathing, glucose is the fuel… Read More for energy, especially during periods of fastingFasting simply means abstaining from food, and sometimes drinks, for a set period.
+- Energy Production: In certain circumstances, essential amino acids can be converted into glucoseGlucose, a simple sugar (a sweet substance the body uses for energy), serves as a vital component in the human body, acting as the primary fuel for cells (tiny units that make up the body).
+Imagine the body as a bustling factory, where glucose is like the electricity powering the… Read More for energy, especially during periods of fastingFasting simply means abstaining from food, and sometimes drinks, for a set period.
 It’s a practice observed across cultures and throughout history, for various reasons.
 What is fasting?
 Think of fasting as giving your body a break from eating.
-Instead… Read More or low carbohydrateCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
+Instead of using the food you just ate for energy, your… Read More or low carbohydrateCarbohydrates, often called carbs for short, are organic molecules that your body uses for energy.
 They’re one type of fuel the body can use for energy.
-Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate”… Read More intake.
+Carbohydrates are made up of carbon, hydrogen, and oxygen atoms, hence the name “carbohydrate” (carbo = carbon, hydrate = water).
+They come in simple… Read More intake.

 Deficiencies in essential amino acids can have various health consequences, including: